 The above listed services will be totally equity free:Rome Business School will not apply any financial or equity charge to the selected Teams for the Incubation program

-ARTICLE TEN – PRIZE FOR THE WINNING STARTUP
+ARTICLE NINE – PRIZE FOR THE WINNING STARTUP

 At the end of the incubation program, the startups will be admitted to the Pitch day, where the evaluation committee will proclaim the final winner (one project only).